tjheslin1/sunday-arcana-recruitment/doc.md

 You can take this eldritch invocation multiple times.
 <div style='margin-top:0px'></div>

-Rather than wait until your patron extends an offer to those you have recruited, you strike a bargain with a follower of your choice and become their patron.
+You strike a bargain with a follower of your choice and become their patron.
-Their arcane research and the magic bestowed by you increase, or otherwise grant, them facility with spells.
+You grant them facility with spells.

 The creature gains a level, becoming a sidekick Spellcaster with the _Role_ of Prodigy.
 Any previous features of another type of sidekick are replaced by those gained as a Prodigy.